nuuuwan/news_lk3_data/README.md

 Accordingly, the price of Petrol Octane 92 will be reduced by Rs.
 13 to Rs.
 355 per litre while Auto Diesel is to be reduced by Rs.
 16 to Rs.
 317 per litre.
 Kerosene has been reduced by Rs.
 13 to Rs.
 202.

 Meanwhile, the prices of Petrol 95 Octane and Super diesel will remain unchanged, according to the Ceypetco.

+UPDATE: Lanka Indian Oil Corporation (LIOC) too has decided to revise its fuel prices, mirroring the state-owned oil company’s move.

 ◼️